-- 1. Do a Needs Analysis of your community. - 2.
-Develop a plan on how to address the needs of your community. - 3.
-Direct or co-direct a community Better Living or Youth Alive program for a minimum of 3 days. www.youthaliveportal.org - 4.
-Choose any two from the following list.
-Endeavor to lead one or more persons to Christ:
+- 1. Identify 10 needs in your community - 2.
+Develop a plan on how to be relevant for your community - 3.
+Choose any two of from the following, endeavoring to lead one or more people to Christ: - a.
+Identify one young person who has stopped attending church and establish a relationship with him/her - b.
+Prepare and run GYD.
+Be sure to make follow up after GYD - c.

-- c.
 Organize or present sermons for an evangelistic campaign (public evangelism, minimum 2 weeks). - d.
 Engage in Personal Evangelism through Friendship Ministry, Small Group Ministry, etc. - e.
-Serve as an Adventist Youth Task Force volunteer for a minimum of six months. - f.
-Serve as a Student Missionary or One Year in Mission (OYIM) volunteer for a minimum of six months - g.
-Give a series of Christ-centered Bible studies covering at least fifteen major doctrines. - h.
-Other: (To be determined by the Union)
+Serve as an Adventist Youth Task Force volunteer for 6 months - f.
+Serve as a Student Missionary or OYIM volunteer for 6 months - g.
+Give a series of Christ-Centered Bible studies covering at least fifteen major doctrines. - h.
+Direct or co-direct a community Better Living or Youth Alive for a minimum of ten days.